Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Map all citations within a judgment'), the resource ('judgment XML from TNA'), and the scope ('cases cited, legislation referenced, SIs, EU law').
-It distinguishes itself from sibling tools like 'citations_parse' and 'citations_resolve' by focusing on comprehensive network mapping rather than parsing or resolving individual citations.
+The description clearly states the tool's purpose: 'Map all citations within a judgment — cases cited, legislation referenced, SIs, EU law.'
+It distinguishes from sibling tools like 'citations_parse' (parses a single citation) and 'citations_resolve' (resolves citations) by focusing on the entire network of citations within a judgment.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.